OfficeDev/office-js-docs-pr/docs/outlook/metadata-for-an-outlook-add-in.md

 ### Custom properties example

-The following example shows a simplified set of methods for an Outlook add-in that uses custom properties.
+The following example shows a simplified set of functions and methods for an Outlook add-in that uses custom properties.
 You can use this example as a starting point for your add-in that uses custom properties.

-This example includes the following methods.
+This example includes the following functions and methods.

 - [Office.initialize](/javascript/api/office#Office_initialize_reason_) -- Initializes the add-in and loads the custom property bag from the Exchange server.